craigparry/Scrabble/ReadMe.md

 Todo:
-Need to test the trie on a larger collection of words so will do that when I get the library of words that I want to use for the game tomorrow.
+Need to test the trie on a larger collection of words so will do that when I get the library of words that I want to use for the game.

+need to create a io stream to read in the dictionary and a io stream to read in frequencies or letter values

+need to creat an io stream that reads in the string rep of a board that can be used to test the legal moves of the game

 set up inital board and main game with a toString